QuKunLab/APEC/README.md

     pip install APEC==1.1.0.8

 Due to the compatibility problem (especially for rpy2), we don't recommend conda environment.
 Users can use **pyenv** to build a sub environment for APEC.
-If users want to call Paga (instead of monocle) to construct pseudotime trajectory, please use APEC in Python3 environment and install the following packages:

-    pip install scanpy anndata

 In Ipython, Jupyter-notebook or a python script, users can import packages of APEC by: